There are five essential requirements/steps for a company to do business in the Federal Market.

-- Cage Code:is a unique identifier assigned to suppliers to various government or defense agencies, as well as to government agencies themselves and also various organizations.
+- Cage Code: A unique identifier assigned to suppliers to various government or defense agencies, as well as to government agencies themselves and also various organizations.
 CAGE codes provide a standardized method of identifying a given facility at a specific location.

-- NAICS: It is necessary to know the North American Industry Classification System (NAICS) code for your product or service.
-Most federal government product/service listings and procurements are identified by these codes.
+- NAICS: Knowing the North American Industry Classification System (NAICS) code for your product or service is necessary.
+These codes identify most Federal government product/service listings and procurements.

-- FSC/PSC: It is necessary to know the Federal Supply Classification (FSC) code for your product or service.Most federal government product/service listings and procurements are identified by these codes.
+- FSC/PSC: Knowing the Federal Supply Classification (FSC) code for your product or service is necessary.
+These codes identify most Federal government product/service listings and procurements.

-- SAM: You must be registered in SAM to be awarded a contract from any federal civilian or military agency.
+- SAM: You must be registered in SAM to be awarded a Federal civilian or military agency contract.

 All links will open to an external site or pdf